 Digitally advanced small businesses reach more people as most customers will only look for a business online.
 We must remember that we live in a digital age.
 By now, consumers expect companies to have an online presence and most times will never think of going to other business directories to find products they need.
 So, by having a website, you will be there where your consumers are.

-You Have Facebook, And That Should Be Okay?
+You Have Facebook – Would That Should Be Okay?

 Not really.
 You and everybody else have a platform on Facebook.
 You need a website even if you have a Facebook page.
 Nowadays, it is getting harder to connect with users on Facebook, and the younger generation is moving to other platforms.
 It is important to realise that social media will help your business grow, but don’t bet on using it as the only marketing channel for your business.